daisybio/ASimulatoR/README.md

 Parameters passed to polyester that we assigned different defaults to than in `simulate_experiment`:

-  - `fold_changes` : Currently, ass introduces random isoform switches.
+  - `fold_changes` : Currently, ASimulatoR introduces random isoform
+    switches.
 Those can be retraced in the sim\_tx\_info.txt file written by polyester.
 We plan on improving this in the future.

   - `strand_specific` : Strand-specific simulation (1st read forward
     strand, 2nd read reverse strand with respect to transcript